 Luckily, Luckenbach–a legendary home of country music–is just a 15-minute drive from downtown Fredericksburg.

-On December 5 from 1 PM-7 PM, the tiny town will host a Christmas Bazaar full of country-inspired holiday hits, shopping, and the Luckenbach Christmas tree’s lighting.
+In December, the tiny town will host a Christmas Bazaar full of country-inspired holiday hits, shopping, and the Luckenbach Christmas tree’s lighting.

 The true small-town feel (Luckenbach has a population of only three people!) is perfect for a cozy Christmas, and the festivities are entirely free.